Golmaal: Fun Unlimited: Plot

 The foursome finds the chest hidden behind an old painting in the house, despite Laxman pleading not to open it.
-Somnath then appears and opens the chest consisting of four items: a compass box, a toy gun, a toy car and an urn which contains ashes, which Somnath reveals to be Sameer's ashes; the real Sameer, along with his parents, was killed in a car crash on their way to India to meet his grandparents, after Somnath's son learned that Somnath and Mangala were permanently blinded in an accident.
+Somnath then appears and opens the chest which contains four items: a compass box, a toy gun, a toy car and an urn containing ashes, which Somnath reveals to be Sameer's ashes; the real Sameer, along with his parents, were killed in a car crash on their way to India to meet his grandparents, after Somnath's son learned that Somnath and Mangala were permanently blinded in a separate accident.
 Somnath, with help from his friend, a police commissioner, went to America and lit the pyres of his son, daughter-in-law and grandson, and keeping their ashes in the urn, which he kept in the chest.
-Mangala overhears the entire story; condemning her husband for lying to her all those years and not allowing her to cradle her grandson or light the pyres, while also criticizing the foursome for tricking them and hurting her feelings.
-Babli then arrives with his gang and later reveals that he hid diamonds in the urn Somnath was carrying as he returned to India.
+Mangala overhears the entire story; condemning her husband for lying to her all those years and not allowing her to cradle her grandson or light the pyres, while also criticizing the foursome for tricking them.
+Babli then arrives with his gang and reveals that he hid diamonds in the urn Somnath was carrying as he returned to India.
 Pandurang, an assassin previously sent by Babli who used to work as the blind couple's servant, later joins Gopal's side on hearing about Sameer's truth and helps fight the gangsters off, with Vasooli getting caught in the commotion after finally tracking the foursome to the blind couple's house.
-The fight ends with Gopal being accidentally stabbed by Babli in his butt with a knife when the latter attempts to attack the blind couple, and falls unconscious soon after, but not before warning Madhav, Lucky and Laxman to not touch the knife, leaving the three friends in laughter.
+The fight ends with Gopal being accidentally stabbed by Babli with a knife when the latter attempts to attack the blind couple, and falls unconscious soon after, but not before warning Madhav, Lucky and Laxman to not touch the knife, leaving the three friends in laughter.
 Babli also falls unconscious after seeing blood flowing from Gopal's butt.

-After being admitted to a hospital, Gopal has the knife removed from his butt, and Babli is arrested.
+After being admitted to a hospital, Gopal has the knife removed, and Babli is arrested.
 Laxman, Gopal, Madhav and Lucky are then rewarded with ten per cent of the original value of the diamonds for arresting Babli.
-Nirali then chooses Lucky as her husband-to-be, saying that she wants a partner who only listens to her, and she found true love and loyalty in him and him alone, leaving the remaining three disappointed.
+Nirali then chooses Lucky as her husband-to-be, saying that she wants a partner who only listens to her, and she found true love and loyalty in him alone, leaving the other three disappointed.